Be part of Talkeetna's History

 "Do people actually STAY here?"

 Our private guest rooms are past and above the dining room and the bathrooms 'down the hall,' all have showers, which many of our diners find amusing.
-We also have offsite cabins, two historic homes and the old teacher's apartment over the old one-room schoolhouse... all in the core downtown area.
+We also have a cabin just out the back door, one historic home and the old teacher's apartment over the old one-room schoolhouse... all in the core downtown area.
 The bulk of our business comes in the form of food and bakery sales, as opposed to room sales, and it's not unusual to hear "do people actually STAY here?" from those who come only to eat.
 We pride ourselves on providing year-round roadhouse services (food, lodging, showers, laundry, community gathering space etc) for nearly 75 years running, born out of the original two-story log structure that is over 100 years old and very much part of a disappearing tradition of Alaska roadhouses.

 "This is what I thought Alaska would be like!'